-Preconfigured and customized settings are saved when you upgrade the firmware (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB.

-Make sure the cover is attached during upgrade to avoid installation failure.
+- Preconfigured and customized settings are saved when you upgrade the firmware (provided that the features are available in the new firmware) although this is not guaranteed by Axis Communications AB. - Make sure the device remains connected to the power source throughout the upgrade process. - Make sure the cover is attached during upgrade to avoid installation failure.